Activity note: Hotel check-in available from 3:00 p.m.

 Breakfast: At the hotel restaurant, we will have a buffet featuring a variety of options including eggs, breakfast meats, French toast, hot and cold cereals, and fresh fruit, plus coffee, tea, assorted fruit juices, water.

 Morning: We’ll start out by transferring to Zuni Pueblo where it has stood for over 900 years in a picturesque valley at the base of Corn Mountain.
 Once we arrive at the Zuni Visitor Center, we’ll enjoy an introductory talk given by a Zuni tribal member on the Pueblo as we explore the informative cultural exhibits.
-We’ll then head out to see the Middle Village led by a Zuni tribe member who will share the significance of the Zuni Mission, the ceremonial plaza, and aspects of local and ancient architecture as well as the yearly ceremonial calendar.
-In July 2016, an independent conservancy organization conducted an assessment of the structural stability of Zuni Mission Church including the adjoining walls that contain the painted ceremonial murals painted by Alex Seowtewa.
-The conclusion, which the Zuni Tribal government has adopted, is that major stabilization work is needed on the super structure of the Mission in order to make it safe for visitation and thus has closed access into the interior of the Mission for the foreseeable future.
-We will, however, get to see the exterior.
+We’ll then head out to see the Middle Village led by a Zuni tribe member who will share the significance of the 1639 Zuni Mission, the ceremonial plaza, and aspects of local and ancient architecture as well as the yearly ceremonial calendar.

 Lunch: In a "Shalako" house, we’ll enjoy a traditional lunch presented and served by local Zuni residents.
 Throughout our meal, we’ll have the unique opportunity to interact with our gracious hosts making this a truly memorable experience.

-Afternoon: Also at the “Shalako” house, we’ll then be joined by Ava Hanaweekee, a tribal administrator, as she shares her intimate knowledge of contemporary and traditional Zuni culture with the group.
+Afternoon: After lunch, Ava Hanaweekee, our gracious hostess and Zuni tribal member will shares her intimate knowledge of contemporary and traditional Zuni culture with the group.
 Later, we’ll visit some shops to see authentic Zuni crafts and goods.
+Return to Gallup hotel mid-afternoon.

 Dinner: At King Dragon Chinese Buffet, we’ll enjoy a wide selection of Chinese and traditional items at one of Gallup's newest restaurants with a choice of soft drink, water, coffee or iced tea included.

-Evening: After returning to the hotel, a local expert will give a presentation on Chaco Canyon and its significance in the larger ancient Puebloan world.
+Evening: A local expert will give a presentation on Chaco Canyon and its significance in the larger ancient Puebloan world.
 This will help to prepare us for our Chaco Canyon field trip tomorrow.

 Activity note: This is a full day program where we will leave early in the morning and return late in the afternoon.
 Walking about 2 miles in total throughout the day; periods of standing 1-2 hours at a time; gravel paths and minor elevation changes.
 Be sure to prepare to be out in the elements for the day; wear appropriate clothing and shoes, bring sun protection and a water bottle, etc.